Neela Rasgotra: Season 15

 Neela last appeared as a regular in episode 20 of season 15, "Shifting Equilibrium," in which she leaves County General for good after talking with Simon and Abby (via phone).
 She is shown arriving at Le Chatelier Medical Center in Baton Rouge, Louisiana, where she goes to a physical rehab center where Ray Barnett is shown helping patients.
 There, she and Ray reunite, with Neela looking like she finally felt she made the right decision after struggling with her fear of making the wrong choices in life.

 In the following episode "I Feel Good" she makes a cameo appearance via webcam, calling from her new workplace with Ray.
-He mentions that he brought some of Neela's things from home into her office at work, signifying that they are living together again.
+He mentions that he brought some of Neela's things from home into her office at work, signifying that they are living together.

 In the series finale "And In the End...," Neela makes a cameo, again appearing on webcam at Frank's admit desk, talking to Brenner, Morris, and Carter about her new life in Baton Rouge.
 This time Brenner seems more comfortable with Neela's physical absence.

-Character Reception

-The character was listed in Wetpaint's "10 Hottest Female Doctors on TV" and in BuzzFeed's "16 Hottest Doctors On Television".